School Review, Updated June 2026

 On top of the SACSCOC institutional accreditation, several UF colleges hold programmatic accreditation that signals additional rigor in specific fields.
 The Warrington College of Business holds AACSB accreditation, putting UF Online's business programmes (Business Administration, Sport Management, etc.) in the same accreditation tier as Penn State Smeal, ASU W. P. Carey, and Indiana Kelley.
 The College of Engineering holds ABET accreditation, the College of Nursing holds CCNE, and the College of Education holds CAEP.

 The pricing-versus-accreditation combination is unusual.
 AACSB-accredited business bachelor's programmes typically charge $40,000 to $80,000 in tuition for the four-year programme.
-Offering the same accreditation tier at $15,480 is the value differentiator that has made UF Online the cheapest AACSB business bachelor's in the US.
+Offering the same accreditation tier at $15,480 is the value differentiator that makes UF Online one of the cheapest AACSB-accredited business bachelor's degrees in the US.

 For the broader accreditation framework see our accreditation guide and the cheapest business bachelor's page.